 Primary angle-closure glaucoma

 Sometimes known as acute glaucoma, primary angle-closure glaucoma is usually treated as a medical emergency.

 Unlike chronic open-angle glaucoma, primary angle-closure glaucoma happens quickly due to a sudden rise in eye pressure and can lead to sight loss if not treated quickly.

-Anyone over 40 who has a close relative with glaucoma is entitled to an NHS-funded eye test every year in England.
 There is at least a four-times higher risk of developing glaucoma if you have a close blood relative who has it.

 Congenital means a condition is present at birth and it does affect a very small number of babies.

 Traumatic glaucoma can develop after an eye injury to the eye – either a blunt trauma or something that penetrates the eye.
 It can happen at the time of the injury or later.